Newsletter Subscribe

 Crescent Hotel

-An icon of North Hobart, the historic Crescent Hotel has triumphantly reopened, blending heritage charm with a refreshed, stylish space and undeniably comforting pub food.
-Settle in at the sleek bar, private dining room, sunlit roof terrace, or leafy beer garden, and soak up the cosy, welcoming atmosphere.
-The menu pairs hearty classics with adventurous twists — think juicy steaks, rolled porchetta with cider jus, braised lamb shoulder, or sumac-dusted squid — all crafted from locally sourced ingredients.
-With warmth in every corner and flavour on every plate, the Crescent Hotel is a Hobart institution where good food, great drinks, and relaxed vibes come together beautifully.
+An icon of North Hobart, the historic Crescent Hotel balances heritage character with a refreshed, stylish setting and deeply comforting pub food.
+Settle in at the bar, private dining room, sunlit terrace, or leafy beer garden, then order from a menu that ranges from juicy steaks to rolled porchetta with cider jus, braised lamb shoulder, and sumac-dusted squid, all made with fresh, locally sourced ingredients.

 100 Burnett Street, North Hobart